walra356/CamiFITS.jl/docs/src/index.md

 procedures are not very relevant because CamiFITS implicitely takes care of them when usung [`fits_create`](@ref) and [`fits_create`](@ref).

-# FITS-objects and casting procedures
+# FITS objects and casting procedures
 CamiFits is based on 6 *FITS-object structs* with dedicated *object-casting procedures* to enforce the
 [FITS standard ](https://fits.gsfc.nasa.gov/fits_standard.html).